Zocdoc/ZocSec.SecurityAsCode.GitHub/GitHub_Automated_Security/README.md

 ## To Do

 1. Create AWS Simple Notification Services (SNS) topic in your AWS environment with topic name ``` github-repo-monitor ```.
 See https://docs.aws.amazon.com/gettingstarted/latest/deploy/creating-an-sns-topic.html.
-2. Unzip node_module.zip file to the same directory.
+2. If node_module folder is not present, unzip node_module.zip file to the same directory.

 ## Usage